backstage/backstage/plugins/scaffolder-backend/api-report.md

 import { CatalogApi } from '@backstage/catalog-client';
 import { CatalogProcessor } from '@backstage/plugin-catalog-node';
 import { CatalogProcessorEmit } from '@backstage/plugin-catalog-node';
-import { ConditionalPolicyDecision } from '@backstage/plugin-permission-common';
-import { Conditions } from '@backstage/plugin-permission-node';
 import { Config } from '@backstage/config';
 import { createPullRequest } from 'octokit-plugin-create-pull-request';
 import { Duration } from 'luxon';